 Shares – these are the monthly payments (similar to a premium) we send to members who have needs.

 Personal Responsibility – the amount members pay toward any need before shares kick in.
 It’s similar to a deductible.
-Your personal responsibility starts at $300 and can be reduced to zero as you obtain discounts.
+Your personal responsibility starts at $400 (effective Sept 1, 2020).

 What happens if there are more shares than needs?